Constitution and Bylaws

 Nominations may, also, be made from the floor with prior permission from the nominee.

-B. Officers of this Society shall be elected by ballot, at the Annual Meeting, for a term of three (3) years.
+B. Officers of the Iowa Society shall be elected by ballot, at the Annual Meeting, for a term of three (3) years.
 A majority vote elects.
 If there is but one nominee for each office, the vote may be by acclamation.

 C. Deputy Governor General and Assistant General are nominated for election to the General Society Board of Assistants by the nominating committee.
 Election occurs at next Triennial Congress of the General Society of Mayflower Descendants.